 Plan for Leftovers When making your meal plan, plan to have leftovers.
-They can be reheated for lunches or a quick dinner later in the week.
-Stock the Pantry Meal planning can be easier if the pantry is stocked with essentials.
+They can be reheated for lunches or a quick dinner later in the week when you may be feeling more tired.
+Stock the Pantry Meal planning can be easier if the pantry is stocked with necessities.
 There's nothing worse than starting to cook a meal and realizing you're out of a pantry staple!
-When a pantry item runs out, make sure to add it your grocery list.
+When a pantry item runs out, make sure to add it your grocery list!
 Check out the Foods to Stock Your Pantry handout as well.
 Be Flexible No matter how well you plan, there are times when something unexpected may come up.
 Build some flexibility into your meal plan.
 Have a day that you know will be for leftovers or a "clean out the fridge" night.
 Having some built-in flexibility will cause less stress and less food waste!
 Shop the Sales Check the weekly ads to determine if any of your favorite food products are on sale.
 Incorporate those items into your meal plan.
 Eating foods that are in season may also help to reduce costs as well.
-Keep a Meal Journal When you're tired, or feeling at a loss for what to include in your meal plan, check out the items you've made in the past for some tried and true inspiration.
+Keep a Meal Journal Keep a record of the successful meals you've made.
+When you're tired or feeling at a loss for what to include in your meal plan, check out the items you've made in the past for some tried and true inspiration.
+Chop Wisely If you often become sore while chopping foods, plan to prep foods on a different day so you're not in as much pain.